 dpkg: dependency problems prevent configuration of webmin: webmin depends on libnet-ssleay-perl; however: Package libnet-ssleay-perl is not installed. webmin depends on libauthen-pam-perl; however: Package libauthen-pam-perl is not installed. webmin depends on apt-show-versions; however: Package apt-show-versions is not installed. dpkg: error processing webmin (--install): dependency problems - leaving unconfigured Processing triggers for ureadahead ...
 Errors were encountered while processing: webmin

-When dealing with dependencies of .deb files, a Linux tool called gdebi is a blessing.
+When it comes to dealing with dependencies of .deb files, a Linux tool called gdebi is a blessing.
 With gdebi, you can install .deb files while resolving any unmet dependencies automatically.

-To install gdebi on Debian, Ubuntu or Linux Mint, run the following.
-It will install both components.
+To install gdebi CLI on Debian, Ubuntu or Linux Mint, run the following.

-In order to install .deb file with dependencies, simply run gdebi with the target .deb file as follows.
+Now simply run gdebi with the target .deb file to install it while handling its dependencies.
 Any prerequisite packages will be installed automatically.

-Then you will see a package installer window as shown in the following screenshot.
+You will see a package installer GUI window as shown in the following screenshot.